One DnD 2025 Class and Subclass Tier List Breakdown

 Tales from Beyond (Level 3) – C Tier – Random abilities are generally not good as you may get something that isn’t helpful in the moment, or worse, something actively detrimental.
 Thankfully for this ability, there are no bad effects and you can choose who receives them.
 While you have no control over what you get, all of them are good so it probably won’t be difficult to get a get use out of them, and since you can transfer this to another creature, it gives this ability even more versatility.

-Spirit Session (Level 6) – C+ Tier – Having a rotating spell is neat, even if the schools of magic aren’t known for the strongest spells and it takes an hour long ritual to get it.
+Spirit Session (Level 6) – C Tier – Having a rotating spell is neat, even if the Divination or Necromancy schools aren’t known for the strongest spells and it takes an hour long ritual to get it.
 You can still get some nice options though, so definitely not complaining.

-Mystical Connection (Level 14) – C+ Tier – Having greater control over your third level ability is nice and makes it much more likely you get something actively good rather than something that’s just ok.
+Mystical Connection (Level 14) – C+ Tier – Having greater control over your third level ability is nice and makes it much more likely you get something actively good rather than something that’s just ok which is definitely interesting.

 Swords

-Bonus Proficiencies (Level 3) – B+ Tier – Medium Armor and Scimitar proficiency?
-You get similar offensive power to the Ranger but with an infinitely better spell list!
+Bonus Proficiencies (Level 3) – B Tier – Medium Armor and Scimitar proficiency?
+You get similar offensive and defensive power to the Ranger, but with an infinitely better spell list!
 Furthermore, you get to use your weapon as a spellcasting focus, so in conjunction with War Caster, you can seamlessly cast spells in combat.
-The only issue is that incentives you to either dip into another class to get Weapon Mastery or grab the feat for the mximum amount of attacks, but you’ll do what you have to!
+The only issue is that incentives you to either dip into another class to get Weapon Mastery or grab the feat for the maximum amount of attacks, but you’ll do what you have to!

-Fighting Style (Level 3) – C- Tier – A bit of extra damage if you connect with your second attack.
-Obviously fine, but it’s never going to be that impactful.
+Fighting Style (Level 3) – C- Tier – As you’ll likely want the Dual Wielding style, getting a bit of extra damage if you connect with your second attack is fine, but it’s not likely going to be super impactful.

-Blade Flourish (Level 3) – B+ Tier – Beyond your Slashing Flourish, this ability is pretty strong and gives you solid uses of your Bardic Inspiration.
+Blade Flourish (Level 3) – B+ Tier – Beyond your Slashing Flourish, this ability is pretty strong and gives you solid uses for your Bardic Inspiration.

-Extra Attack (Level 6) – A Tier – While still excellent on Swords Bards, you will be tempted to spellcast in battle, and when you do, you won’t be able to use the Extra Attack.
-Still, this is excellent.
+Extra Attack (Level 6) – B- Tier – While still excellent on Swords Bards, you will be tempted to spellcast in battle, and when you do, you won’t be able to use the Extra Attack.
+Still, this is great for anyone looking to get into melee.

 Master’s Flourish (Level 14) – A Tier – Getting free Blade Flourishes, even if you aren’t going to get a particularly large number on average, is really strong.